 With the release of Gigabyte’s UD PRO line of SATA SSDs, Gigabyte is moving towards being a one-stop shop for everything PC, sans CPU.
 Gigabytes line of SSDs is aimed at the masses as they are inexpensive.
 The UD Pro line comes in both 256 GB and 512 GB flavors.
 They offer SATA III speeds and utilize Toshiba’s 3D NAND.
 Gigabyte boasts a 200 terabyte total write capacity and 1.8 million hours of use all wrapped up in a 3-year warranty.

-Product Name/Link to Website: UD PRO 512GB Solid State Disk
+Product Name and Website: UD PRO 512GB Solid State Disk

 Gigabyte UD Pro box saves on fancy artwork and gets right down to it on the back of the box.
 On the rear of the box, you’ll find the specifications in multiple languages.